 With the pandemic wiping out jobs, more people are starting their own online business instead of going back to work for another employer.
-Today is the day that you can become your own boss.
+Today is the day that you can be your own boss in 2021.
 Below are some ideas on how to start an online business.

 Axios is reporting that the true unemployment rate in the U.S. might be "a stunning 26.1%."
 This is by using the definition of unemployment as a "person who is looking for a full-time job that pays a living wage — but who can't find one," not the federal unemployment which uses different metrics.